-5k Beginner Training Guide
+10k Beginner Training Guide

-Guide notes
+Program notes

 The key to successful training is to build gradually.
 Everyone progresses at a different rate and your body will take time to adapt to the new demands that you make on it.
-Hence, it is important not to allow your enthusiasm to override the components of a correctly structured training guide, and to always allow sufficient rest and recovery between sessions.
+Hence, it is important not to allow your enthusiasm to over-ride the components of a correctly structured training guide, and to always allow sufficient rest and recovery between sessions.
 If you are tired and feel like a couple of days off then your body is probably telling you to step back a little.
 Of course if you feel like missing your run because the weather looks a little suspect then that is a different scenario altogether.
-Always maintain a balance between work, family and other commitments and your training so that running enhances your life, not dominates it.
+Always maintain a balance between, work, family and other commitments and your training so that running enhances your life, not dominates it.

-This guide assumes that you have never trained for an event before and focuses on building your running-specific fitness over 12 weeks so that at the end of the guide, you are ready for your first event.
-From a standing start, that is a great achievement and is a great platform to move forward from.

-PLEASE NOTE: If you are already doing some training then jump in the program at a position that matches your current training load.
+The program focuses on building your 10k running specific fitness over 16 weeks so that at the end of the program you are ready for your event.
+The program is progressive but you can jump in at a position that matches your current training load if you are already training.